-The term 'Inflation' is included in the Economics edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Inflation' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Inflation proves to be prices rising over time.
 It is specifically measured as the increase in a given basket of goods and services’ prices.
 These goods and services are taken to represent the entire economy.
 Inflation is also the going up in cost of the average prices of goods and services as measured by the CPI, or consumer price index.
 The opposite of inflation is known as deflation.
 Deflation turns out to be the falling of an average level of prices.
 The point that separates the two from each other, both deflation and inflation, is price stability, or no change in the costs of goods and services.